Welcome to Wendy’s House Party!

 Come in, come in and pull up a cardboard box.
 I’m a bit short on chairs.
 I don’t usually get many visitors.
 Plenty of spiders and spambots.

-But humans – not so much!
+Humans – not so much!

 Those of you who have already popped around for a brew and a blether, might notice there’s something different about Chez Wendy.
 That’s because I’ve just moved into my snazzy new writer’s pad.